How Post-Training Reshapes LLMs: A Mechanistic View on Knowledge, Truthfulness, Refusal, and Confidence: Introduction

-For the first perspective, we utilize knowledge locating techniques ~\citep{meng2022locating} to investigate its storage and representation.
-We discover that locations for storing the same knowledge in \mOne and \mPost models are similar, and \mPost model adapts the original knowledge representations while developing new ones.
-Second, we learn a linear vector representing truthfulness in the model's hidden representation space, referred to as the ``truthfulness direction'' ~\citep{marks2024geometrytruthemergentlinear}.
+For each perspective, we choose the most suitable tool from the LLM interpretability toolbox for analysis, and we illustrate our main findings in Figure~\ref{figure:introduction}.
+For the first perspective, we adopt the widely used knowledge locating technique, causal tracing~\citep{meng2022locating}, to investigate the storage and representation of knowledge.
+We discover that locations for storing the same knowledge in \mOne and \mPost models are similar, and \mPost model adapts the \mOne knowledge representations while developing new ones.
+For the second perspective of truthfulness, based on the previous discovery that truthfulness can be represented as a direction in the model's hidden representation space~\citep{marks2024geometrytruthemergentlinear,li2024inferencetimeinterventionelicitingtruthful,panickssery2024steeringllama2contrastive,bürger2024truthuniversalrobustdetection}, we learn a linear vector representing truthfulness, referred to as the ``truthfulness direction."
 For the two directions learned for \mOne and \mPost models, we find that they have high cosine similarity and can be effectively transferred for truthfulness intervention.
-Furthermore, we learn a ``refusal direction'' similar to the truthfulness direction~\citep{arditi2024refusallanguagemodelsmediated}.
+For the third perspective, we learn a ``refusal direction'' similar to the truthfulness direction in the hidden representation space~\citep{arditi2024refusallanguagemodelsmediated}.
 We find that the transferability of such refusal direction is only effective backward (from \mPost to \mOne) but not forward (from \mOne to \mPost).
-Last, we compare the confidence of \mOne and \mPost models through the lens of entropy neurons~\citep{stolfo2024confidenceregulationneuronslanguage,gurnee2024universalneuronsgpt2language}.
-Our analysis reveals that entropy neurons of \mOne and \mPost models have similar distributions, leading us to the conclusion that these neurons do not contribute significantly to the observed confidence differences between the \mOne and \mPost models.
-We illustrate our main conclusions in Figure~\ref{figure:introduction}.
+Lastly, we analyze the confidence of \mOne and \mPost models through the lens of entropy neurons, which contribute to the confidence of the LLM's output~\citep{stolfo2024confidenceregulationneuronslanguage,gurnee2024universalneuronsgpt2language}.
+Our analysis reveals that entropy neurons of \mOne and \mPost models have similar distributions, leading us to the conclusion that these neurons are not the determining factor of the observed confidence differences between the \mOne and \mPost models.